DAY SUPPORT PROGRAM

 EMERGENCY HOUSING PROGRAM

-JCOC has the only year round shelter in Virginia Beach for single adults.
-The shelter is based at the Housing Resource Center (HRC) located at 104 N. Witchduck Road and houses 51 men and women.
-Housing Support Specialists work with clients to obtain permanent housing with the goal of moving from the shelter within 30-90 days.
-Free meals are provided at the HRC for shelter clients and JCOC provides them with clothing and toiletries.
+JCOC oversees the only year round shelter in Virginia Beach for single homeless adults.
+The shelter is based in the City of Virginia Beach’s Housing Resource Center (HRC) located at 104 N. Witchduck Road.
+It houses 51 men and women.
+Housing Support Specialists work with clients to obtain permanent housing and employment.

-JCOC works closely with rehabilitation services including Virginia Beach Detox Center, Mental Health Services, and The Veterans Administration Medical Center to assure that our clients are properly treated for any disorders that may be an obstacle to their well-being or hinder their progress.
+JCOC works closely with rehabilitation services including Virginia Beach Detox Center, Mental Health Services, and The Veterans Administration Medical Center.

 RAPID REHOUSING PROGRAM

-- This program is funded through generous grants from the Hampton Roads Community Foundation, Virginia Department of Housing and Community Development and Virginia Department of Housing and Urban Development
+- Rapid Rehousing (RR) is funded through grants from the Hampton Roads Community Foundation, Virginia Department of Housing and Community Development, and Virginia Department of Housing and Urban Development.

-- JCOC Rapid Rehousing Program has helped participants find permanent housing since its establishment in April 2014.
+- RR has helped participants find permanent housing since its establishment in April 2014.

-- Main goals are to reduce someone’s time in homelessness by quickly securing permanent housing and minimize their return to homelessness by providing the necessary services in permanent housing.
+- RR’s goal is to reduce someone’s time in homelessness by quickly securing permanent housing and minimize their return to homelessness.

-- Our Housing Stabilization Case Managers reach out to area Landlord’s through cultivation and recruitment to establish affordable housing in Hampton Roads.
+- Housing Stabilization Case Managers recruit area landlord’s in establishing affordable housing throughout Hampton Roads.

-- In-Home Case Management for up to 24 months to provide services which include budgeting, financial literacy and employment assistance.
+- In-Home Case Management services include budgeting, financial literacy and employment assistance.

 - Financial assistance